woodstone121/DeepCore/_posts/2017-07-28-Searching_for_Cars.md

 ```

 This is just one of the many methods that can be utilized to try to count the number of objects based on a segmentation inference image.
-It will never be exact because it is based on averages and estimations, but it has potential to be a reliable approach to count the cars.
+It will never be exact because it is based on averages and estimations, but any improvement in accuracy will improve the model's results while counting cars.